by E.C. McMullen Jr.

 “She told me to ask my Pop.”

-“Yet here we are,” the thing grinned so wide that its sharply prominent, ratty teeth, displayed.
-“So all that really matters is, what do you think?”
+“Yet here we are.”
+The thing grinned so wide that its sharply prominent, ratty teeth, displayed right down to their points.
+“So all that really matters is,” and here it drew its enormous hands out from behind its back, “What do you think?”

 “Yesss?”
 The creature interrupted him, dragging out the word, the smile stretching.